WHO says 82 being monitored for Ebola in Mali

 It has already killed some 5,000 people in Sierra Leone, Liberia and Guinea, but Senegal and Nigeria both stopped the virus in its tracks by tracking down hundreds of people who had contact with the person who first brought it into their country and monitoring them constantly for symptoms.

-The girl had traveled with her grandmother hundreds of kilometers by bus from Guinea via Mali's capital and was hospitalized in the western Malian town of Kayes on Oct.
+The girl had travelled with her grandmother hundreds of kilometres by bus from Guinea via Mali's capital and was hospitalised in the western Malian town of Kayes on Oct.
 20, but died four days later.

 WHO has said the girl already started showing symptoms including fever, vomiting and blood in her stools - and was therefore contagious - before being taken to Kayes.